Kerrville Murder Defense Attorney Protects Your Rights

 Being charged with murder in Texas is a serious matter.
 Texas is the leading death penalty state in the country, having administered nearly 600 executions since 1976.
 If you are charged with homicide, it is essential to retain an accomplished attorney to counter this most serious allegation.
 One way to do this is to find a lawyer who is board-certified in criminal defense by the Texas Board of Legal Specialization.

-Accomplished lawyer handles murder and other types of criminal homicide cases
+Kerr County murder lawyer handles all types of criminal homicide cases

 Depending on the particular circumstances, prosecutors can choose from the one of the following four types of homicide charges under the Texas Penal Code: